jaystack/functionly-doc/wiki/functionly-readme.md

     async handle() {}
 }
 ```
 We need some values to create a new todo item: `name`, `description` and `status`.
-Expect these with the [param]() decorator and it will resolve them from the invocation context.
+Expect these with the [param]() decorator, and it will resolve them from the invocation context.
 ```js
 import { rest, description, param } from 'functionly'